JamesPaynter/PyGRB/docs/source/user/sampling.rst

 Photon counting is a Poisson process.
 High energy detectors like BATSE accumulate photons at discrete multiples of their clock cycles (sampling frequencies).
-BATSE has a sampling frequency of 500 kHz (a clock cycle of 2 :math:`{\mu}` s).
+BATSE has a sampling frequency of 500 kHz (a clock cycle of 2 :math:`{\mu s}`).
-Modern satellites like Fermi record each photon arrival time (time-tagged event, `tte`) to the nearest integer multiple of the clock cycle.
+These detectors record each photon arrival time (time-tagged event, `tte`) to the nearest integer multiple of the clock cycle.
 For BATSE, hardware limitations restricted this to the first 32,768 Large Area Detector (LAD) events, inclusive of all detectors.
-Pre-trigger data is available for all 8 LADs.
-Post-trigger data is available for the triggered detectors only.
 Only the shortest, moderately bright :math:`{\gamma}`-ray bursts are contained completely within the `tte` data.
 After the `tte` period has been exhausted, BATSE counts are collected in 64ms intervals (Discriminator Science Data, `discsc`) for :math:`{\sim 240}` seconds after the trigger.

 .. figure:: ../images/T2611.png
-   :figwidth: 50%
+   :figwidth: 70%
-   :width: 80%
+   :width: 100%
    :align: center
    :alt: BATSE trigger 2611